These no-bake oreo tarts are made with white chocolate namelaka and red fruits. Namelaka is the japanese term for extra creamy texture!

 - Some lime zest and red fruits for topping such as strawberries, cherries, raspberries

-- Soak gelatin sheets in cold water for 10-15 minutes
+- Soak the gelatin sheets in cold water for 10-15 minutes

-- Chop white chocolate into small pieces and place into a heatproof bowl
+- Chop the white chocolate into small pieces and place into a heatproof bowl

-- Add milk, stir to combine and refridgerate for 4-6 hours or overnight.
+- Squeeze the gelatin in your hand, add to the chocolate and stir.
+Add the milk, stir to combine and refridgerate for 4-6 hours or overnight.

 - Fill 6 (4-inch) tart pans with removable bottoms.
 Press cookie crumbs very firmly, until really compact.
 Refridgerate.